yowainwright/yowainwright.github.io/content/build-your-own-dependabot.md

 ---
 title: "Quick Tutorial: Build A Basic Dependency Manager Like Dependabot In 5 Minutes"
-date: '2022-12-23'
+date: "2022-12-23"
-path: '/build-your-own-dependabot'
+path: "/build-your-own-dependabot"
 meta: "This document goes over building the basics of your own dependency manager, like dependabot, for JavaScript ot Typescript using package managers and Github actions."
 categories:
   - dependabot
 ---

-Scope:_ This project focuses purely on JavaScript _and, sure, Typescript 😎_ but the same patterns could be applied to other languages and/or systems.
+Scope:_ This project focuses purely on JavaScript \_and, sure, Typescript 😎_ but the same patterns could be applied to other languages and/or systems.

 ---